Logotype for Glencore PLC

 • 2024 full-year production guidance (ex-EVR) maintained; H2 expected to be stronger due to EVR and higher copper, zinc, and nickel output.

-• Steelmaking coal guidance for 2024 raised to 19-21Mt (from 3.4Mt in H1), including c.12Mt from EVR; thermal coal guidance unchanged at 98-106Mt.
+• Steelmaking coal guidance for 2024 raised to 19-21Mt, including c.12Mt from EVR; thermal coal guidance unchanged at 98-106Mt.

-• CapEx guidance unchanged at $5.7bn per year for 2024–2026, with up to $400m earmarked for Argentinian copper projects.
+• CapEx guidance for the base business remains at $5.7bn per annum for 2024–2026, with up to $400m earmarked for Argentinian copper projects.

 • Modest deleveraging required to reach $10bn net debt cap, supporting potential top-up shareholder returns in February 2025.